srvkmr130/HindiLearn/README.md

 # HindiLearn

-Basic App that let you learn the some of the words,numbers and phrases of hindi.
+Basic App that lets you learn some of the words,numbers and phrases of hindi very efficiently.

+## NUMBERS
+Get to know about the equivalent hindi numerals from one to ten.